 Although the primary focus of the group is instrumental, some lively and diverse songs are also included in Arundó's colourful performance.
 The various members of the group have crossed paths over the years in several different bands and at many a local session.
 The band was founded by the brothers John Byrne on Uilleann Pipes, Flute, Whistles, Panpipes and Quena, and Kevin Byrne on Guitars, Mandolin, and Bodhran.

-Arundó also regularly play with other musicians such as the acclaimed balladeer, John "Twopot" Horgan, the squeezebox maestro, Ger Murphy, the Sliabh Luachra Musician-in-Residence, Eoin "Stan" O'Sullivan, the "salubrious" Johnny Bongos Horgan on Percussion and Spoons, and the twinkle-toed ceili-instructor William "Hammy" Hammond.
+Arundó also regularly play with other musicians such as the acclaimed balladeer, John "Twopot" Horgan, the squeezebox maestro, Ger Murphy, the Sliabh Luachra Musician-in-Residence, Eoin "Stan" O'Sullivan, and the twinkle-toed ceili-instructor William "Hammy" Hammond.
 The band also works with champion dancers from the Kiely-Walsh Dance Academy.